Startup Investing and the Crowdfunding Revolution Intelligenthq

 The Rise of Crowdfunding

 “Crowdfunding,” or the pooling of capital from groups of individuals, is quickly spreading into all of the major industries.
-Now, people can invest smaller amounts of capital into real estate, personal loans, private companies and even into the future earnings of other people, in hopes of seeing a return on investment.
+Now, people can invest smaller amounts of capital into real estate, personal loans, private companies, and even into the future earnings of other people, leveraging real estate fund management, in hopes of seeing a return on investment.
 The total global crowdfunding market (including donation based crowdfunding, which is not for profit) is estimated to reach $10 billion by the end of 2014.
 Of that $10 billion, an estimated 7% ($700 million) will be from “equity crowdfunding,” or the pooled investments from multiple investors in a private company.

 Equity Crowdfunding and “Crowdbuilding”